MiguelAguiarDEV/clip-sync/docs/protocol.md

 - Optional LRU per user controlled by `CLIPSYNC_DEDUPE` capacity (0 disables).
 - When a duplicate `msg_id` is detected, the message is dropped.

+Client dedupe (recommended):
+- Receivers may drop repeated `msg_id` values locally to avoid reapplying the same clip.
+- Senders may choose a stable `msg_id` for clipboard-driven events, e.g., `h-<sha|fnv>` of the text, so transient watchers do not flood duplicates.

 ## HTTP API

 ### POST /upload